pivotal/docs-tap/getting-started/about-consuming-services.md

 ## <a id="stk-user-roles"></a> User roles and responsibilities

-It is important to understand the user roles for services on Tanzu Application Platform along with the responsibilities assumed by each.
+It is important to understand the user roles for services on Tanzu Application Platform and the responsibilities assumed by each.
 The following table describes each user role.

 <table class="nice">